 - 7. You will be instructed to place your booms so the nozzles are 35" (90cm) from the ground.
 When the measured distance is 35" (90cm) select the "Check Mark" button.
 At this point the system will calibrate the height of each sensor to 35" (90cm). - 8.
-If you are not able to get the height to exactly 35", you can adjust the offset height after the Automatic Setup (Section 4.9.2).
-If you do not get the booms reasonably close to 35" the Automatic Setup may encounter problems. - 9.
-Press and hold the "Check Mark" button.
-The system will now move the left boom and then the right boom to detect where the Height Sensors are located.
+If you are not able to get the height to exactly 35", you can adjust the offset height after the Automatic Setup (Section 4.8.2).
+You must get the booms reasonably close to 35" or the Automatic Setup may encounter problems. - 9.
+Press and hold "Check Mark" button to begin the sensor detect procedure.
+During the procedure you must hold the "Check Mark" button. - 10.
+If the "Check Mark" button is released, simply press and hold it again to continue. - 11.
+The system will now move the left boom and then the right boom to detect and assign the Height Sensor to the correct locations.
 The display will show an arrow to indicate which boom is in motion.